Cristian-Alb/data-analyst-salary-analysis/README.md

 ## 📂 Files

+- `DataAnalyst.csv`: The initial dataset containing the raw job data collected from Glassdoor.
 - `data_cleaned.csv`: Cleaned and processed dataset, ready for analysis.
 - `project.ipynb`: Jupyter notebook containing data cleaning, salary calculation, and visualizations.
 - `README.md`: This file, which provides an overview of the project.